ovinc/aquasol/README.md

 Properties
 ----------

-The *water* module has the following functions, which return the respective properties of interest as a function of temperature:
+The *water* module has the following functions(*), which return the respective properties of interest as a function of temperature:
 - `vapor_pressure()` for saturation vapor pressure of pure water (Pa),
 - `surface_tension()` for surface tension of pure water (N/m).
 - `density_sat()` for density on the liquid-vapor coexistence line (kg/m^3)